Vladimir Lenin: Anti-Kulak campaigns, Cheka, and Red Terror: 1918–1922

 In September 1918, Sovnarkom passed a decree that inaugurated the Red Terror, a system of repression orchestrated by the Cheka secret police.
 Although sometimes described as an attempt to eliminate the entire bourgeoisie, Lenin did not want to exterminate all members of this class, merely those who sought to reinstate their rule.
 The majority of the Terror's victims were well-to-do citizens or former members of the Tsarist administration; others were non-bourgeois anti-Bolsheviks and perceived social undesirables such as prostitutes.
-The Cheka claimed the right to both sentence and execute anyone whom it deemed to be an enemy of the government, without recourse to the Revolutionary Tribunals.
+The Cheka claimed the right to execute anyone whom it deemed to be an enemy of the government, without recourse to the Revolutionary Tribunals.
 Accordingly, throughout Soviet Russia the Cheka carried out killings, often in large numbers.
-For example, the Petrograd Cheka executed 512 people in a few days.
 There are no surviving records to provide an accurate figure of how many perished in the Red Terror; later estimates of historians have ranged between 10,000 and 15,000, and 50,000 to 140,000.

 Lenin never witnessed this violence or participated in it first-hand, and publicly distanced himself from it.
 His published articles and speeches rarely called for executions, but he regularly did so in his coded telegrams and confidential notes.
 Many Bolsheviks expressed disapproval of the Cheka's mass executions and feared the organisation's apparent unaccountability.
 The Communist Party tried to restrain its activities in February 1919, stripping it of its powers of tribunal and execution in those areas not under official martial law, but the Cheka continued as before in swathes of the country.
 By 1920, the Cheka had become the most powerful institution in Soviet Russia, exerting influence over all other state apparatus.

 A decree in April 1919 resulted in the establishment of concentration camps, which were entrusted to the Cheka, later administered by a new government agency, Gulag.
 By the end of 1920, 84 camps had been established across Soviet Russia, holding about 50,000 prisoners; by October 1923, this had grown to 315 camps and about 70,000 inmates.
 Those interned in the camps were used as slave labour.
 From July 1922, intellectuals deemed to be opposing the Bolshevik government were exiled to inhospitable regions or deported from Russia altogether; Lenin personally scrutinised the lists of those to be dealt with in this manner.
 In May 1922, Lenin issued a decree calling for the execution of anti-Bolshevik priests, causing between 14,000 and 20,000 deaths.
 The Russian Orthodox Church was worst affected; the government's anti-religious policies also harmed Catholic and Protestant churches, Jewish synagogues, and Islamic mosques.